By David Batey

 To reduce this burden, but also to help the users more quickly educate themselves on what they should do they decided on the route of interactive guides.
 These guides simply pointed the user through the Gumtree site in a step-by-step process.
 Cleverly they could be instigated by the support agent through sending the user a link, or by the users themselves.
 Remarkably over 30% of Gumtree’s customers’ support requests are handled this way, making for a very happy Customer Support Team.

-Gumtree selected a product called Nickelled to build their interactive guides.
+Gumtree selected Nickelled to build their interactive guides.
 Buying a third party product is a new departure in how these types of experiences are implemented and it is worth reflecting on why they went this route.
 Previously these types of ‘pointer’ experiences had been part of the web design or product development process.
 This meant they were not created by the support team, were slow to adapt to changes in the site, and were absent of any analytics or reporting to tell the company whether they were of help to users.
 The result was that they rarely made it past any updates and into a phase 2.
 The next-generation interactive guide products are designed to be created by the support agents, take seconds to adapt and give comprehensive reporting.

 For the support team: